 The number of sites with specific environmental designations in Knowsley remains the same as previous years at 65 local wildlife sites.
-For the first time since 2015-16 MEAS have undertaken some site monitoring during 2019-20 in order to provide up-to-date information on the percentage of sites where conservation management has been implemented.
-However, MEAS aim to provide fuller monitoring data for sites in Knowsley in the next Monitoring Report.
+Monitoring of the local wildlife sites has increased this year to provide up-to-date information on the percentage of sites where conservation management has been implemented.